joshwakelin/mymifare/README.md

 ### Software Prerequisites

 MyMifare requires Python and the necessary libraries to function correctly.
-To install the required dependencies, simply run the following command:
+To install the required dependencies, simply run the following command in a terminal in the root folder:

 * pip
   ```sh